Look in the Recycle Bin

 Just double-click on the Recycle Bin or trashcan and you can see everything that's inside.
 Did you find what you thought you had deleted?
 Simply drag it back onto your desktop, and you are good to go.
 If it's not in your trashcan, then there are a number of other things you can try to recover a deleted file.

 Hopefully you have been doing backups.
 If so, you can recover an earlier version of your file through the recovery service in backup.
 It might be a day old, but it’s better to lose a day than lose everything.

 How to Recover Deleted Files Using File History

-If you don’t have any backups and your file is not in the trash, you might want to try one of the many file recovery programs out there, either a free one or a commercial app like Easy Undelete*, Undelete 360*, or Pandora Recovery*.
+If you don’t have any backups and your file is not in the trash, you might want to try one of the many file recovery programs out there, either a free one or a commercial app like Piriform Recuva*, or Stellar Data Recover*.

 Another option is Disk Drill*, a recovery tool originally designed for Mac* and now available for Windows.
 It offers help with partition loss, hard drive reformatting, failed boot-ups, accidental deletions, and more.

 Another possibility to consider: Have you emailed the file to anyone?
 Have you saved a copy on a cloud-based service like DropBox*, iCloud*, or SkyDrive*?
 If so, you might be able to grab a copy from there.
 Again, even if you lose the most recent changes, it is better than nothing.

 However you approach it, there are lots of options to explore after you realize you have accidentally deleted a photo, document, spreadsheet, report, or other file.
 And get those backups going too, so next time you need to find a deleted file, you have more options.